 The selection of treats found at the Rocky Mountain Chocolate Factory includes over 30 varieties of caramel-covered apples; freshly-made fudge; a variety of fruits, nuts, pretzels and cookies dipped by hand in pots of melted milk, dark, and white

 Crail’s early years were not smooth.
 Encouraged by Durango’s initial success, stores followed in Breckenridge, Aspen, and Colorado Springs.
 In 1985, Crail took the company public where it is now found on the NASDAQ exchange under the symbol RMCF.
 Over the next two decades, Rocky Mountain opened franchises and company-owned stores all over the U.S. and in Canada.

 But money was always tight and management understaffed.
 Crail had plenty of leases for storefronts but could not find franchisees to fill them.
 He ended up managing more than 52 shops himself.
 When Whitman’s Candies offered to buy Rocky Mountain for $16 million in 1999, Crail was sorely tempted but refused, using that as the catalyst to turn his company around.

-Now age 72, Crail’s entrepreneurial adventures have not slowed.
-Aspen Leaf Yogurt, Inc., a wholly owned subsidiary of Rocky Mountain Chocolate Factory, currently boasts over three-dozen U.S. locations for U-Swirl, a self-serve yogurt franchise.
+Crail’s entrepreneurial adventures did not slow.
+Founded in 2010, Aspen Leaf Yogurt, Inc., a wholly owned subsidiary of Rocky Mountain Chocolate Factory, currently boasts over three-dozen U.S. locations for U-Swirl, a self-serve yogurt franchise.

 In 2013, Rocky Mountain Chocolate Factory partnered with Kellogg’s to create a cereal that combined their chocolate pieces with the cereal company’s corn flakes.
 After a brief and very positive test run, Kellogg’s expanded the product nationwide in 2014.